- The process from initial enquiry to approved carer usually takes around 3 to 5 months.

-There are 6 steps to becoming a foster carer with Family Fostering Partners.
+There are 6 steps to becoming a carer with Family Fostering Partners.

 Initial home visit

-One of our social workers will arrange to visit your home to share more detailed information about fostering and about Family Fostering Partners.
-We will explain how we work and what we do to support our foster carers.
+One of our link workers will arrange to visit your home to share more detailed information about fostering and about Family Fostering Partners.
+We will explain how we work and what we do to support our foster parents.

 If following our visit, both parties decide to proceed, then we will invite you to complete an application form.
 Once we have received this form, the assessment process begins and you will be allocated an assessor to commence our work together.

 A link worker from Family Fostering Partners will visit your home over a period of between 8 to 10 weeks to collect information about you and your family, and to learn about any skills and experience you have which will help you with fostering.
 This information will be collated into a report called a Form F.